BlountCountyNerdGroup/Information/README.md

+# School Year Kickoff
+This upcoming Saturday (8/13/16), the class will be making a simple Angry Birds clone.
+In the weeks afterwards, expect to learn how other games and programs work.

 # Date, Time, and Location
 The Blount County Nerd Group will meet at the Blount County Public Library on Saturdays at 3 PM starting June 4th.
 Contact information: garrett.smit7@gmail.com and kaleb@wowyourclient.com